Mint vs. Expensify – Which Money Management Tool Is Best For Business?

 Mint offers loads of goal and budget options, but because it wasn’t primarily design for business use, it doesn’t offer invoicing.

 With Expensify, you can transform an expense report into a customized invoice with just one click and send it off to your client right within Expensify.
-You can even set up your account to accept online payments through direct deposit, PayPal and Bitcoin
+You can even set up your account to accept online payments through direct deposit, and PayPal.

 Round Five: Customer Support